wbrawner/jelos.org/includes/controls/mednafen.md

 | ++"THUMBR"+"D-Pad Right"++ | Increase save slot by 1 |
 | ++"THUMBR"+"L2"++ | Configure buttons on virtual port 1 |

+#### Notes:
-By default JELOS will expand the configuration file according to the first controller mednafen finds.
-This only happens when the config file doesn't exists, meaning the first time or if you manually delete it.
-After the initial expansion the user is free to customize the controls to their wishes.
+* By default JELOS will expand the configuration file according to the first controller mednafen finds.
+This only happens when the config file doesn't exist (meaning the first time or if you manually delete it).
+After the initial expansion you are free to customize the controls.